 We operate on a budget basis and therefore desire to have support on a regular basis, just as you as an individual, family or church would prefer regular income in order to look at future plans and the expenses involved.

 God has enabled us to do a large amount of work with small amounts of funds.
 By utilizing a growing number of volunteer trainers as well as partnering with indigenous leaders we are able to create a multiplication style of ministry that allows huge amounts of ministry to occur with a smaller amount of support.

 Although we accomplish quite a bit with a reasonably small amount of funding, we desperately need additional support to catch up to the requests we have for the work we do.
 We need to see our support increase at the same rate as the number of countries requesting our presence.
 We are sickened whenever we have to consider not doing a training for the leaders due to a shortage of funding.

 2. What is the cost of a typical mission training trip?

 On average it costs between $1200-$1400 per training trip in travel and visa costs alone.
-Some locations vary and if a country is closer to one of hub countries of our trainers the cost may be lower.
+Some locations vary and if a country is closer to one of the hub countries of our trainers the cost may be lower.
 Some trips cost as much as $2500 per person to lead.

 3. Do you charge the participants for the training?

-We do not charge them directly for the training. globalLead covers all the expenses for the staff to be there at the conferences when it requires a cross border training.
+We do not charge them directly for the training. globalLead covers all the expenses for the staff to be there at the conferences when it requires cross-border training.
 However, we do allow the local hosts to charge a seminar fee, only to cover the expenses of the notebooks, housing, meals, etc… for the event.
-Some missions come in and pay for everything, but we believe that local leaders in partnership with their churches can get the minimal funding necessary for a training seminar.
+Some missions come in and pay for everything, but we believe that local leaders in partnership with their churches can get the minimum funding necessary for a training seminar.
 Many locations can host the entire conference for a low cost of between $8-$25 US dollars for 4 full days per person.
 We also realize that when someone pays for something they take it more seriously.